-To be considered for federal student aid, a student must complete a FAFSA.
+To be considered for federal student aid, a student must complete a FAFSA form.
 It collects financial and other information used to calculate the expected family contribution (EFC) and to determine a student’s eligibility through computer matches with other agencies.

 Types of Applications